 The raw material was correct from a processing point of view, but it wasn’t from their basis of safety.

 A rigorous management of change system would have identified that it was necessary to add a mitigation layer.

 Before specific mitigation is conveniently introduced, a material must be categorised via adequate testing.

 Test results would inform the assessment, and measures could be identified and could be put in place to bring the process back into a safe state and fulfil company requirements and UK law.

 As stated in DSEAR, a basis of safety is made up of equipment, procedures, deviations, human factors, material properties, and a suitable level of risk to aim for.

 Climate and geopolitical change are rapidly evolving.
-Organizations will have to implement changes to their operations in order to mitigate risk and maintain business continuity and productivity.
+Organizations will have to implement changes to their operations to mitigate risk and maintain business continuity and productivity.

 If you are unsure about the fire and explosion characteristics of newly sourced raw materials, Sigma-HSE’s accredited testing laboratory can undertake all required testing, according to the relevant standards with a quick turnaround service.